Tutorials¶

 pyslim package

-to extract the additional SLiM-specific information
+to extract the additional SLiM

 in the tree sequences that are produced.

-An example simulation¶
+An example simulation

-Choose the species, contig, and recombination map¶
+Choose the species, contig, and recombination map

-Africa_1T12
+African history, Africa_1T12

-Since SLiM must simulate the entire population,
+must simulate the entire population, sample size does not affect the

-only the size of the output tree sequence
+run time of the simulation, only the size of the output tree sequence (and,

-it doesn’t affect this very much either).
+this very much either).

 import stdpopsim